-If you’ve searched for flights recently, you’ve probably run across some of the ultra-low airfares from Spirit Airlines.
+If you’ve searched for cheap flights recently, you’ve probably run across some of the ultra-low airfares from Spirit Airlines.

 Known today as one of the largest discount carriers, the company began as a Michigan-based trucking company in the 1960s before offering air service as Charter One in 1983.
 In 1992, Charter One changed its name to Spirit Airlines and moved operations to Miramar, Florida.